Hudson's Bay Company: Shift to department stores

-20th century history
+20th-century history

 The First World War interrupted a major remodelling and restoration of retail trade shops planned in 1912.
 Following the war, the company revitalized its fur trade and real estate activities, and diversified its operations by venturing into the oil business.
 During the Russian Civil War, the company briefly operated in the Siberian far east, even obtaining an agreement with the Soviet government until departing in 1924.
 The company co-founded Hudson's Bay Oil and Gas Company (HBOG) in 1926 with Marland Oil Company (which merged with Conoco in 1929).
 Although the company diversified into a number of areas, its department store business is the only remaining part of the company's operations, in the form of department stores under the Hudson's Bay brand.
 The company also established new trading posts in the Canadian Arctic.

 Indigenous health

+Model of Hudson's Bay House at 52-68 Bishopsgate in London, designed in 1926 by Mewès & Davis.
+The building served as the company's headquarters until November 1940.

 The medical scientist Frederick Banting was travelling in the Arctic in 1927 when he realized that crew or passengers on board the HBC paddle wheeler Distributor were responsible for spreading the influenza virus down the Slave River and Mackenzie River.
 Less than a decade after the 1918 global flu pandemic, a similar virus spread territory-wide over the summer and autumn, devastating the Indigenous population of the north.
 Returning from the trip, Banting gave an interview in Montreal with a Toronto Star reporter under the agreement that his statements on HBC would remain off the record.
 The newspaper nonetheless published the conversation, which rapidly reached a wide audience across Europe and Australia.
 Banting was angry at the leak, having promised the Department of the Interior not to make any statements to the press prior to clearing them.

 The article noted that Banting had given the journalist C. R. Greenaway repeated instances of how the fox fur trade always favoured the company: "For over $100,000 of fox skins, he estimated that the Eskimos had not received $5,000 worth of goods."
 He traced this treatment to health, consistent with reports made in previous years by RCMP officers, suggesting that "the result was a diet of 'flour, sea-biscuits, tea and tobacco,' with the skins that once were used for clothing traded merely for 'cheap whiteman's goods.